libkt/libkt/README.md

 libkt for a specific version of Kotlin.

 ## How to use libkt
-It is strongly recommended to check out the skeleton projects as they are set up to be as automated as possible with regards to the hackery that libkt does.
+It is strongly recommended that you check out the skeleton projects as they are set up to be as automated as possible with regards to the hackery that libkt does.

 [**Gradle Skeleton**](src/examples/gradle)